avegao/aws-athena-node-client/README.md

 });
 ```

-- If you methods `executeQueryAndGetS3Key` `executeQueryAndGetDownloadSignedUrl` now you must create your S3 client
+- If you use methods `executeQueryAndGetS3Key` `executeQueryAndGetDownloadSignedUrl` now you must create your S3 client
 before.
 The reason is the same with the Athena client.

 Before